 Employees who transfer from the University to another state agency or state institution without a break in service will transfer their accrued but unused vacation to their new employer.

-Cash Out of Vacation.
+29.5 Cash Out of Vacation.
 Except for employees who elect to transfer vacation as provided in Section 29.4, upon termination employees will be paid for their accrued but unused vacation hours at a rate calculated in accord with Office of Financial Management guidelines; provided that in no event will the rate used for vacation cashouts be less than the employee’s regular rate of pay.
-In the event of a voluntary resignation, employees will receive pay for their accrued but unused vacation if they have provided or offered to provide at least two (2) weeks written notice.
-An employee providing less than two (2) weeks written notice will have deducted from any vacation cash out the difference between the amount of notice given and two (2) weeks.

 ARTICLE 30 – SICK LEAVE